Bowing Brown Lacewing

 |Species:||Bowing Brown Lacewing (Psychobiella sp)|

-Thank you Dr Chris Lambkin for confirming the identification of this species
+Thank you Dr Chris Lambkin for confirming the id of this species for us

 General Species Information: